 Best Execution Reviews — Steps Your Firm Should Take

-The first step in establishing best execution reviews is to develop an effective process for internal testing that evaluates quality of execution.
+The first step in establishing best execution reviews is to develop an effective process for internal testing that evaluates the quality of execution.

-In addition to having a robust broker-dealer selection process, advisers should have effective surveillance tools and testing procedures that measure trade execution and transactions costs should be put into place in order to determine the trade quality of a broker-dealer over time. .
+In addition to having a robust broker-dealer selection process, advisers should have effective surveillance tools and testing procedures that measure trade execution, and transactions costs should be put into place in order to determine the trade quality of a broker-dealer over time.

-Any findings that come from surveillance and testing should be documented so that all decisions and actions can be supported in case of inquiry by the SEC or other regulatory bodies.
+Any findings that come from surveillance and testing should be documented so that all decisions and actions can be supported in case of an inquiry by the SEC or other regulatory bodies.

 Achieving comprehensive policies and internal testing procedures that monitor whether a firm is seeking and achieving best execution can be somewhat overwhelming and a bit of an administrative burden

 Core Compliance & Legal Services, Inc., consultants have worked in the investment advisory industry for many years and understand the complexities and intricacies of advisory business operations at all levels.
 For assistance with best execution determinations, risk assessments, mock examinations, soft dollar considerations, and trade allocation procedures, find more information here.